samccone/infestor/readme.md

   ).use(...)
 ```

-Make sure that you place the infestor middleware before you serve your content.
-Or else infestor will not work.
+Make sure that you place the infestor middleware before you serve your content or else infestor will not work.

+### License & Contributing

+- Details on the license [can be found here](LICENSE.md)

 -----------